 OK, having said all that, I’m sure there are still a few people out there who honestly don’t have the time to sniff out their own Buddhist experience in Asia.
 Thus, here are three good starting points for those interested in experiencing Buddhist meditation in Thailand:

-For more comprehensive information about Buddhist meditation centers in Thailand, try these online guides:
+For more comprehensive information about Buddhist meditation centers in Thailand, try this online guide:

 Finally, if you’re new to Theravada Buddhism and the fundamentals of Buddhist mediation, here are three books that will lend insight: